 Want to raise door for car lift?
 Ask us about highlift track conversion and torsion spring configuration for maximum inside clearance

-Extension springs are UNSAFE We no longer stock or sell extension springs (except in very rare cases) - ASK about a torsion spring conversion.
+Extension springs that stretch front to back in the garage are UNSAFE.
+We no longer stock or sell extension springs (except in very rare cases) - ASK about a torsion spring conversion.
 We can usually convert your existing garage door to a torsion spring system without replacing the track or garage door sections.

 We are spring engineers.
 In fact we have developed equations to compute spring conversions from the fundamentals (not from outdated spring charts).
 Although we do not sell the software which we have developed we do provide spring conversions and corrections for our customers and other door companies as needed.